US Nuclear Fuel Cycle

 Deconversion

 Uranium Disposition Services LLC (UDS), a joint venture of Areva, EnergySolutions, and Burns & Roe, was awarded a $558 million contract by the DOE in 2002 to design and build deconversion plants at Portsmouth, Ohio and Paducah, Kentucky.
 The contract ran to August 2010.
 The plants use a process developed by Areva which it employs at Richland, Washington and Lingen, Germany.
 The 13,500 t/yr Portsmouth plant was completed in mid-2010 and the 18,000 t/yr Paducah one in 2011.
 Operational testing and reviews were undertaken on both by EnergySolutions as managing partner.
 At Portsmouth about 250,000 t depleted UF6 is stored, with another 75,000 t shipped from Oak Ridge, and at Paducah some 440,000 t depleted UF6 is stored.
-Aqueous HF will be a commercial by-product.
+Aqueous HF was a commercial by-product.

-Then Babcock & Wilcox Conversion Services won a five-year $428 million contract from DOE in December 2010 for uranium deconversion operations at both Portsmouth and Paducah, using these UDS plants.
+Then Babcock & Wilcox Conversion Services won a five-year $428 million contract from the DOE in December 2010 for uranium deconversion operations at both Portsmouth and Paducah, using these UDS plants.
 B&W Conversion Services (later: BWXT Conversion Services) is a joint venture of B&W Technical Services Group and URS set up in 2011 to operate the two DOE deconversion plants.
 B&W is the majority partner.
 Deconversion proceeded at about 20,000 tU/yr to 2016.

 In September 2016 Mid-America Conversion Services (MCS), a joint venture of Atkins, Fluor and Westinghouse was awarded a $318 million, five-year contract to take over operation of the UDS plants at Portsmouth and Paducah from 2017.
 It was among five bidders for the contract.
 Atkins had been involved in building the plant.
 The DOE approved MCS to operate the UDS plants in February 2017.
 Products will be depleted uranium oxide for reuse or disposal and aqueous hydrofluoric acid for industrial use.